CARV-ICS-FORTH/knot/README.md

 We use Kubernetes 1.15.x to develop, test, and run Karvdash.

 Karvdash includes service templates for [Zeppelin](https://zeppelin.apache.org) 0.9.0, [Argo](https://argoproj.github.io/argo/) (both [Argo Workflows](https://github.com/argoproj/argo) 2.10.1 and [Argo Events](https://github.com/argoproj/argo-events) 1.0.0), and other applications.

 The Zeppelin template uses a Karvdash-specific Docker image which adds `kubectl` 1.15.10, the `argo` utility (at the same version as the Argo service template), `karvdashctl` to manage Karvdash services from a notebook, as well as [Spark](http://spark.apache.org) 2.4.5 with [Hadoop](https://hadoop.apache.org) 2.7.

+The Zeppelin "with GPU support" template uses the above image with [CUDA](https://developer.nvidia.com/cuda-toolkit) 10.1 and [TensorFlow](http://www.tensorflow.org) 2.2.1 preinstalled, as well as the necessary directives to place the resulting container in a node with a GPU.

-If your requirements differ, you will need to create custom Docker images and service templates.
+If your application requirements differ, you will need to create custom Docker images and service templates.

 ## Deployment